-A word to the adventurous: I’m not including out-of-the-way remote beaches (this may be a future blog post!).
-The Lang Ayre in Northmavine for instance – spectacular, but 99 per cent of visitors won’t have the opportunity to visit this secluded beach.
+A word to the adventurous: I’m not including out-of-the-way remote beaches (this may be a future blog post).
+The Lang Ayre in Northmavine for instance is spectacular, but 99 per cent of visitors won’t have the opportunity to visit this secluded beach.
 Every place I’ve listed is basically just off the main road or a relatively short walk (under 10 minutes), so they are easily found and accessible to most – especially those who are limited by time or mobility.

-The point of Bruna Ness – a hard-to-reach sandy beach – where I swam with friends on a long summer night, friends no longer with us, but never forgotten.
-The beach on the island of Papa – Granny Tam’s beach.
+The point of Bruna Ness – a hard-to-reach sandy beach in Burra – where I swam with friends on a long summer night, friends no longer with us, but never forgotten.
+The beach on the uninhabited island of Papa – Granny Tam’s beach.
 Small and understated, but where my ancestors came from, where the family landed their boats and provisions.
-The beach which welcomed visitors and was where women watched from as the men went off to sea.
-The island is now uninhabited – women no longer wait expectantly on the beach for loved ones to come home, boats are no longer shoarded up against the might of Atlantic winter storms.
+The beach which welcomed visitors and where women watched from as the men went off to sea.
+The island is now uninhabited and the women no longer wait expectantly on the beach for loved ones to come home, boats are no longer shoarded up against the might of Atlantic winter storms.
 All that remains are the remnants of a pier, and the gentle lull of the sea washing over pebbles as wading birds pick among the waar (seaweed).

 These places all hold memories, dear to me, they have moulded my personal connection with this place I call home and continue to do so, every time I set foot on a beach and feel the wind in my hair and the salt on my skin.